MandyHenderson/BizBenchmark/README.md

 **Process:**
 The origin dataset covers a collection of 4840 sentences which are annotated by 16 people with adequate background knowledge on financial markets.
 Given the large number of  overlapping annotations, the origin dataset contains 4 alternative reference datasets based on the strength of majority agreement, including 'Sentences_50Agree', 'Sentences_66Agree', 'Sentences_75Agree' and 'Sentences_AllAgree'.
 We only utilize and process the subdataset 'Sentences_AllAgree' for our benchmark.
-The final dataset includes 2242 instances with 100% annotator agreement.
+The final dataset includes 500 instances with 100% annotator agreement.

+**Statistics:**
+It contains 500 records.

 **Data Path:**
 ```